 “Students really love them.
-There’s a great atmosphere, they wait for the lessons to come.”
+There’s a great atmosphere.
+They wait for these lessons.”

-Making literature be present
+Making literature present

-“In our school they put a lot of effort into this subject by working on literary pieces, we have a rich library where everyone takes part, and we also have literature days and encourage free writing.”
+“In our school, they put a lot of effort into this subject by working on literary pieces.
+We have a rich library which is used by everyone.
+We also have literature days and encourage free writing.”

-“In my school literature is a broad subject with a lot of presence.”
+“In my school, literature is a broad subject with a strong presence.”

 Pedagogical content knowledge

-“These are the lessons which they always ask to learn, even if we haven’t really learned a literary term.”
+“These are the lessons which they always ask to learn.
+Even if we didn’t really learn a literary concept.”

-“The teachers give their students a cognitive, sensory, motor, personal and interpersonal freedom of action.
-This is a subject that encourages fruitful and attractive discussions for developing certain topics.”
+“The teachers give their students cognitive, sensory, motor, personal, and interpersonal freedom of action.
+This is a subject that encourages fruitful and enjoyable discussions for developing certain topics.”

-Second question: what would you suggest for changing or improving in the teaching of literature?
+Second question: What would you suggest for changing or improving in the teaching of literature?

-A sample of the questionnaire results of the State religious teachers:
+A sample of the questionnaire results of the teachers in state-religious schools:

 Atmosphere

-“To teach the lesson to half a class at a time once a week in order to create a better and more intimate atmosphere.”
+“Teaching the lesson to half a class at a time, once a week, to create a better and more intimate atmosphere.”

 Making literature be present

-“And in fact, when there’s a lot of pressure to meet schedules and to teach all the material and they need to ‘cut down’ lessons, it’s usually the literature lessons.”
+“In fact, when there’s a lot of pressure to meet schedules and to teach all the material, and they need to ‘cut down’ lessons, it’s usually the literature lessons.”

-“To give it a more important and respectful place than it is today.”
+“To give it a more important and respected place than it has today.”

 Pedagogical content knowledge

-“To take out the reading comprehension questions and to define it as a lesson for fun reading.”
+“Take out the reading comprehension questions and define it as a lesson for fun reading.”

 “To publish comprehensive handbooks for teachers on how to teach every literary work.”

-“Continuing education programs for literature teaching.”
+“Continuing education programs for teaching literature.”

-“To read out loud more to the students, to give out books in many copies so that all the children will be able to read and follow along.”
+“Read out loud more to the students.
+Give out copies of the books so that all the children will be able to read and follow along.”

-“To create good materials for teachers.”
+“Create high-quality materials for teachers.”

 “The goals of teaching literature are difficult to implement.
-Every teacher ‘racks his brain’ on how to achieve them and doesn’t always succeed.”
+Every teacher wracks his brain on how to achieve them, and doesn’t always succeed.”

-A sample of the questionnaire results of the Ultra-orthodox teachers:
+A sample of the questionnaire results of the ultra-orthodox teachers:

 Atmosphere

-“In our school we do our best to create a good and pleasant atmosphere in the literature lessons.”
+“In our school, we do our best to create a good and pleasant atmosphere in the literature lessons.”

-Making literature be present
+Making literature present

-“To add an extra hour for literature in the schedule.”
+“Add an extra hour for literature in the schedule.”

-“To have a formulated curriculum that will determine the place of literature in the schedule.”
+“Have a formulated curriculum that will determine the place of literature in the schedule.”

 Pedagogical content knowledge

-“Varied good-quality teaching materials in an appropriate spiritual level that will be available for the teaching teams but will also be attractive enough for the students.”
+“Varied high-quality teaching materials with an appropriate level of spirituality that will be available for the teaching teams but will also be attractive enough for the students.”

-“To hold continuing education programs for teachers, or alternatively to send out literary works with varied teaching methods as a model for every grade level.”
+“Hold continuing education programs for teachers.
+Alternatively, send out literary works with varied teaching methods as a model for every grade level.”

 “It’s required to offer many continuing education programs in the subject!
 There’s not enough real knowledge of what literature lessons are.”

-Here are the findings from the recordings of twelve literature lessons in six elementary schools in the State religious sector and six elementary schools in the Ultra-orthodox district:
+Findings from the recordings of 12 literature lessons in 6 elementary schools in the state-religious sector and 6 elementary schools in the ultra-orthodox district:

-The literary work and its choice by teachers in State RE:
+Literary works chosen by teachers in state-religious schools

-This section will deal with cases when as part of the pre-reading activity, teachers connect the literary works to issues pertaining to the students’ world, and therefore they open the activity by explaining the reasons for choosing the literary work, namely, the considerations which the teacher chooses to present to the students.
-She might also have different or additional considerations which she does not reveal to the students.
-Some teachers choose not to tell their students why they are teaching that literary work now, but the context is obvious – a holiday or an upcoming event.
+In some cases, as part of the pre-reading activity, teachers connected the literary works to issues pertaining to the students’ world.
+Therefore, they began the activity by explaining their reasons for choosing the particular literary work.
+This section addresses the considerations the teachers choose to present to the students.
+They might also have other or additional considerations which they did not reveal to the students.
+Some teachers chose not to tell their students why they were teaching a particular literary work at that time, but the context might have been obvious, such as an upcoming holiday or event.